reanimate-school/2025-reanimate.school/content/speakers.md

 \[[PDF](/Presentations/240610b%20-%20Chris%20-%20Before%20there%20were%20any%20Video%20Games.pdf)]

-Chris graduated in 1988 with a BSc in Software Engineering and co-founded a video game development studio, Attention To Detail, creating games for publishers around the world.
-Over the course of 15 years, the studio grew to 100+ employees and released games across all genres and on all platforms.
-In 2013 Chris joined Electronic Arts to run their Manchester Studio and brought Battlefield from the PC into the PS2 and Xbox.
-Over a 10-year period, Chris was responsible for studios in London, Bucharest, Hyderabad, and finally Montreal, with a major focus on mobile gaming, all the while honing a deep understanding of designing software with the end-user at the heart of the process.
+Upon graduating with a degree in Software Engineering in 1988, Chris co-founded a UK games development studio, Attention To Detail and was managing director through until 2003.
+ATD designed and developed video games for publishers worldwide, across all genres but notably racing, sports and action.

-In 2016 Chris developed and released his own mobile game, Smart Numbers, which Apple promoted as App of the Week and continued supporting this until 2019.
+From 2003 to 2012, Chris was Executive Producer and Studio Manager for Electronic Arts, specialising in Mobile Game Development and pioneering the move to touchscreens and games-as-a service.
+From 2014 to 2019 Chrisdesigned, developed and launched his own mobile game, Smart Numbers, which Apple made Game of the Week in over 50 countries.

-In April 2021 Chris joined Concordia University, heading up their ‘gamification’ project – essentially to make ‘Sim City with Real Science’ to help urban planners make smarter decisions.
+In 2021 Chris joined Concordia University where he leads development of the TOOLS4Cities software with a particular focus on creating user experiences that demystify the science and applying principals of gaming to engage users with the issues of urban sustainability and livability.

 # Rilla Khaled